What is a payday alternative loan, and how can it help me?

 Benefits of a PAL

 It's nice to have someone in your corner when an unexpected problem comes up.
-A PAL could just be your Mickey.

 Logan Allec, a CPA and owner of personal finance site Money Done Right helps explain: "Payday loans are notorious for being extremely expensive due to abnormally large interest rates and punishing terms that can trap someone in debt."
 Consumers who are able to get a PAL instead of a payday loan will benefit from lower cost to borrow and fewer debt traps.